-The Town of Hull will protect the rural character and natural resources (like Cherokee Park) of the town while recognizing the economic needs and ownership rights of property owners.
-Hull will increase the quality and durability of roadways and maintain exclusive agricultural zoning.
+The Town of Brighton will protect the rural character and natural resources of the town while recognizing the economic needs and ownership rights of property owners.

 Goals, Objectives, Policies, Strategies & Actions

 This document describes a variety of goals, objectives, policies, strategies and actions the Town has identified to help it respond to issues and opportunities identified in the Issues and Conditions report.
 Definitions are provided below to clarify the purpose and intent of each category.